Quantum-Accelerators/quacc/docs/user/settings.md

 CREATE_UNIQUE_WORKDIR: true # (3)!
 ```

 1. This would set the workflow engine to Covalent.
-By default, no workflow engine is specified.

 2. This would set the quacc scratch directory to `/tmp` on whatever machine the calculations are run on.